 Representatives to the planning committee include members of all major arts education professional organizations in West Virginia: The West Virginia Art Education Association, The West Virginia Music Educators Association, and West Virginia Thespians.

 Please come back to this page for updates!

 For further information, email the WVDE Coordinator for the Arts, Christi Camper at firstname.lastname@example.org.

 Arts Alive will be live streamed!

-West Virginia Public Broadcasting will be partnering with the West Virginia Department of Education to Livestream Arts Alive.
+West Virginia Public Broadcasting will be partnering with the West Virginia Department of Education to live stream Arts Alive.
 A guiding goal of Arts Alive 2014 has been to expand the accessibility of this event to those who are not able to make the trip to Charleston and to produce a professional, archival copy for educational purposes.
-We are thrilled that many more people will get to join us LIVE as we celebrate outstanding arts education programs and student achievements in WV public schools.
-Stay tuned for more information!
+We are thrilled that many more people will get to join us live as we celebrate outstanding arts education programs and student achievements in WV public schools.

 Arts Alive 2014 Kicks Off with Student Logo Design

 The West Virginia Department of Education welcomed a student to its staff today as part of the annual Arts Alive celebration.
 Trey Westerfeld, a senior from Elkins High School in Randolph County, visited the WVDE to finalize the Arts Alive 2014 logo design.